tattwadarshi/Deep-Learning/README.md

 # Deep-Learning
-Some of my work and collections of important resources on Deep Learning
+Some of my work on Deep Learning